cdellacqua/express-knex-typescript-template/README.md

 - `docker`: contains containers definition and configuration files
 	- `postgres`: contains Dockerfile that describes a postgres docker image, used to setup a development database
-	- `redis`: contains Dockerfile that describes a postgres docker image, used to setup a development database
 - `public`: contains static files that will be served to HTTP clients.
 By default these files are served under `/`, without any prefix.
 In development mode, these files are served by express, but once in production they should be served by another application (e.g. nginx) to maximize performance
 	- `main.css`: a simple example css file referenced by layout.pug (see below)
 - `src`: contains all the typescript source code